dguzenko/newdocs/docs/zoocart.md

 ### Layout

-To setup **Add To Cart** element's layout except the basic options you can specify the following ones:
+To setup **ZOOcart** element's layout except the basic options you can specify the following ones:

 IMAGE HERE